After a short boat ride you will arrive at Fundu Lagoon on Pemba Island...

 Drinks included: Most drinks are included – except for premium branded spirits, wines and champagne.

-Honeymoons: Fundu Lagoon tryies hard to make honeymooners feel spoiled – and they have had plenty of practice; it's popular with young honeymooners.
-It's also fairly unusual in being a beach lodge where honeymooners mix with each other – so often has a fun, social atmosphere.
-(Ask us about our 'Honeymoon Special' deal, with a discount for the bride.)See more ideas for Honeymoons in Tanzania
+Honeymoons: Fundu Lagoon is popular with young honeymooners – they always try hard to make you feel spoilt and special.
+It's fairly unusual in being a lodge where honeymooners mix with each other – so often has a fun, social atmosphere.
+It’s a perfect destination for a Tanzania honeymoon.See more ideas for Honeymoons in Tanzania

 Diving & snorkelling: The diving around Pemba is arguably some of the best diving off the coast of Tanzania.
 The Pemba Channel has some extremely challenging drift dives and is a great place to see some of the larger pelagic fish.
 The reefs around Mesali Island, just off Pemba, are also fantastic – if a little more gentle.See more ideas for Diving & snorkelling in Tanzania

 Attitude towards children: Children who are over the age of 12 years are welcomed.

 Property’s age restrictions: Children must be over the age of 12 to stay at Fundu Lagoon